|

 A tutorial of how to use the CytoSpec-SNNS interface is given here

-xdim in ANN map: the number of measurement points in x-direction.
+map dimensions (x): the number of measurement positions in x-direction.

-ydim in ANN map: the number of measurement points in y-direction.
+map dimensions (y): the number of measurement positions in y-direction.

 If a spectrum meets this criterion, it is tested as negative and again the black color is assigned to corresponding pixel.
-One can omit
+Omit

-this test by setting the threshold to 1.
+this test by setting the threshold 'multiple activations' to 1.

 image: opens the standard windows file browser.
 Please select a path and a valid SNNS result file.